-Why am I so sweaty?….sweating is a completely natural bodily function.
-It assists us when our bodies overheat.
-In total the body contains over 2 million sweat glands and as the body becomes hot, the human body flicks the switch and the sweat glands are activated creating liquid to be drawn from the blood and converted to sweat which then travels to the surface of the skin and exits through the pores in the skin.
-Once on the surface of the skin, this leads to the evaporation of the sweat which in turn cools the skin which then cools the blood.
-Cooled blood then returns to the various bodily organs and muscles to cool them.
+Why am I so sweaty?….sweating is a normal bodily function.
+It helps to cool an overheated body.
+In total the body contains over 2 million sweat glands and each time the body heats up, the body activates the sweat glands causing fluid to be extracted from the blood and changed into sweat which is then transported to the surface of the skin and exits through the pores in the skin.
+When the sweat arrives on the skin surface, this leads to the evaporation of the sweat which in turn cools the skin which then cools the blood.
+The cooler blood then returns to the various bodily organs and muscles to cool them.

 INTERPRETATION GUIDE FOR EXA TEST